 The diversity of our directors, including the nominees for re-election, contributes to the Company's success and supports our continued growth, leading financial performance, and focus on long-term shareholder value.
-We believe our culture of equity, diversity and inclusion has contributed to our continued success over the long-term as evidenced by an average annualized shareholder return for the past 5, 10 and 20-year periods ended December 31, 2023 that ranged from approximately 7% to 13%.
-Additional information on the diverse backgrounds, expertise, skills and experiences represented on the Board as of March 11, 2024, the Company's record date, is provided below.
+Additional information on the backgrounds, expertise, skills and experiences represented on the Board as of March 10, 2025, the Company's record date, is provided below.